jakubks/vibron/README.md

-# Vibron
+# vibron.py

 ## Introduction
-This package allows for the calculation of a number of molecular properties which rely on the coupling between the electronic and vibrational degrees of freedom:
+`vibron.py` is a Python package that allows for an easy calculation of a number of molecular properties which rely on the coupling between the electronic and vibrational degrees of freedom such as:

 ### 1. Franck-Condon emission and absorption spectra